 Confer with executive leadership about the company's vision and organizational goals, and establish a combined set of goals that will make up the company performance standards for each job group.
 Once all the goals have been established, they need to be incorporated into the company employee evaluations.

 After being set, it is important to set up a training program that will show supervisors, employees, and managers the new system, and how the annual appraisals and job performance evaluations will be performed.

 First Reliance Bank wanted to utilize a performance management system that would allow them to gather pertinent information, conduct employee evaluations, identify competencies by the employee role, set goals and measure them, and create a plan to compensate employees based on performance.

 Through its use, First Reliance Bank was able to gain a better understanding of individual group performance, communication gaps, and understanding of employee perception.
 With this information, the company was able to improve communication, set expectations, and target areas that were in need of improvement.

 The increased visibility made employees more accountable for their performance and provided greater knowledge of company goals.
 It also gave management the tools they needed to measure employee growth, and appropriately assign compensation based on the employee's performance.

 If you need help with job performance reviews, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.